John S. Stokes III - Custom Puzzle Craft

 ---- the gate is opened -----

 Narrator: This is my third successive January in the Sierra, but is the first time I ever have been allowed up this far.
 Up to know I've been kept in frontier region, and all of our filming so far, has been in a frontier region.
-But up here, now that we have cross that bridge; we are in Kogi territory and about to enter a city, uh, large town at any rate, which has been occupied continuously since before the conquest, which is built on Tyrona foundations, which is a functioning Tyrona city, we are now entering the last functioning civilization of pre-Columbian America.
+But up here, now that we have cross that bridge; we are in Kogi territory and about to enter a city, uh, large town at any rate, which has been occupied continuously since before the conquest, which is built on Tairona foundations, which is a functioning Tairona city, we are now entering the last functioning civilization of pre-Columbian America.

 Kogi untranslated voice.
 Talking authoritatively.